 For example, apple.com has a DR of 97, making it one of the strongest websites in our index.
 Most of their traffic comes from branded terms, and you might find it surprising that they don’t rank for terms like “smartphone.”
 In fact, according to Ahrefs’ Site Explorer, over 41 million US organic visits come from branded keywords.
 That’s over half of their estimated US organic traffic.

 I’m not saying branded traffic is bad because it’s not.
 It’s high-quality and converts well, and there are likely many unbranded opportunities for these sites.
 But they still have to put in the work and do things right just like anyone else if they want to be successful.

 Sales for most enterprise companies are longer funnel.
 Still, many companies want to skip top-of-the-funnel and informational content and focus more on the end of funnel traffic that converts.
 In doing so, they narrow their pipeline and give their competitors opportunities to be seen as experts and help people instead of them.
+You want to have content positioned to be in front of users at every stage of the funnel.
 Likewise, many companies neglect users after the sale.
 This leads to missed opportunities in advocacy and also upselling/cross-selling.

 You’re probably going to run into content that is too brand-focused, too product-focused, or even too keyword-focused.
 People will want to rank for terms with pages they control that don’t align with search intent.
 A good example is someone wanting their product page to rank for an informational term.

 There are times you may want to optimize and even create content for branded terms, but this shouldn’t be your usual strategy.
 Nor should you “sprinkle some keywords” into brand-or-product-focused pages to try to rank for informational terms.
 These pages may be full of marketing or sales jargon and not have the content you need to rank.